 A non-AP MLD shall announce whether each pair of links where the MLD operates is the STR link pair or the NSTR link pair if there exists at least on NSTR link pair as defined in 35.3.15.4 (Multi-Link device Capability signaling).

 Figure 35-14 (Channel access of two MLDs over an STR link pair) shows an example of an AP MLD and a non-AP MLD that are operating over an STR link pair and that are contending for access to the WM and subsequent frame exchanges between two MLDs on those links.
-After the AP MLD has set up link 1 and link 2 with the non-AP MLD and the links are enabled, then AP 2 may receive data frames from STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on link 1 .
+After the AP MLD has (#6309) performed a multi-link setup with the non-AP MLD to set up link 1 and link 2 with the non-AP MLD successfully and the links are enabled, then AP 2 may receive data frames from STA 2 on link 2, while AP 1 contends for the WM and then transmits data frames to STA 1 on link 1 (#4725)after it obtains a TXOP.

-Figure 35-14—Channel access of two MLDs over an STR link pair
+(#6493)Figure 35-14—Channel access of two MLDs over an STR link pair